JMIBarth/tutorials/README.md

 # Tutorials

-A collection of tutorials used for teaching at workshops and university courses
+A collection of tutorials used for teaching at workshops and university courses.

 ### How to follow the tutorials

-The main text includes all information needed to follow the exercises.
-Some additional information, discussion points or answers are hidden behind clickable sections (black triangles like the one below):
+The main text provides all necessary information for the exercises.
+Additional details, discussion points, or answers are hidden in expandable sections (marked by black triangles below).

  <details>
   <summary>Click here...</summary>